rekalogika/rekalogika.dev/docs/file-bundle/21-entity-association-internal.md

 ## About File Names

 Like modern key-value cloud storage services, this framework uses the concept of 'keys', not 'paths'.
-The file name is not part of the key, but stored in the metadata, along with other properties of the file.
+The file name is not part of the key but is stored in the metadata, along with other properties of the file.
 The original file name is never taken into consideration when determining where to store the file.